knipknap/doorman-hub/README.md

-# Doorman home automation server written in Python/Flask
+# Doorman home automation server

 This repository contains a small home automation server that I installed on a Raspberry PI.